charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 `vim ~/todo/$(date +%Y-%m-%d).md`.
 But when I switch context $$5\cdot10^6$$ times a day, even a simple daily log can turn into a mess.

-From Sönke Ahrens in his book "[How to Take Smart Notes](https://www.soenkeahrens.de/en/takesmartnotes)" we can use [Cognitive offloading](https://en.wikipedia.org/wiki/Cognitive_load) to focus:
+From Sönke Ahrens in his book "[How to Take Smart Notes](https://www.soenkeahrens.de/en/takesmartnotes)" we can use [Cognitive offloading](https://en.wikipedia.org/wiki/Cognitive_load) to focus.
+Our brains are for having ideas, not holding them.

 > Writing things down lets your brain focus on other tasks, **but only if you can easily find them again**.
 > If notes are hard to retrieve, your brain won’t trust the system.